By Duncan Hall.

 We walked back with our guides fording the river many times and walking some distance through the jungle without mishap.
 I had been hopelessly prepared in respect of my wading boots.
 My pair of ostensibly fine Scierra wading boots completely fell apart on the first way, with BOTH soles just coming away from the boot.
 I spent some time drilling holes through the soles with my Swiss Army knife and tying lots of individual knots with a boot-lace.
 This sufficed for the first day, after which I improvised with a pair of Keen hiking shoes.
 These were preferable to the previous day but still woefully inadequate for the jungle and fairly useless for wading purposes.

-I leave the jungle with fine memories, a range of healing insect bites and a reminder that good kit and notably foot ware is essential for this trip.
+I leave the jungle with great memories, a range of healing insect bites and a reminder that good kit and notably foot ware is essential for this trip.